norcams/iaas/docs/security/identity.rst

   policies around reviewing access control logs to identify and detect unauthorized attempts to access accounts.

-  * As it stands there are no preventive methods in place.
-Although there are centralized logging so fra no methodical analyzis are done on these.
-    Must consider setting up detection of brute-force attacks, but this is not considered for the short term.
+  * Users are automatically banned from logging in after a number of authentication requests.

 Multi-factor authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``[DEFERRED]`` **Multi-factor authentication for privileged accounts**
+``[PASS]`` **Multi-factor authentication for privileged accounts**

   We should employ multi-factor authentication for network access to
   privileged user accounts.
 This will provide insulation from brute
   force, social engineering, and both spear and mass phishing attacks
   that may compromise administrator passwords.

-  * There are no distinction on from where access to service accounts
+  * While authentication to service accounts is possible from the
-    is allowd.
-Some mechanism should be in place to stop attemtps to use
-    service accounts when not applicable.
-Multi-factor authentication
-    might be considered for this.
-Especially as the user names for service
-    accounts are well known.
+    "outside", administrative actions are not possible unless
+    connecting from the "inside".
+In order to access the "inside",
+    2-factor authentication is required.

 Authentication methods